 Software that converts text to speech may be helpful if your child is a struggling reader but an effective listener.
 According to a review of the research by the National Center for Innovative Technology3, when the computer reads, “a nonjudgmental learning environment is created, where a student can reread the same passage with a fluent model as frequently as needed.”

 Having the computer read text aloud is a strategy that can be used in a number of ways.
 A student who struggles with decoding may increase comprehension as a result of an auditory pre-reading and/or post-reading.
 Some children may find specific words difficult and will only need to hear those words read aloud.
 Some programs highlight each word as it is read aloud, offering the reinforcement of reading and listening together.

 One way to have a computer read text is to use speech features within a program you may already own, such as Inspiration®, Kidspiration®, AppleWorks®, StoryBook Weaver Deluxe®, and KidPix Deluxe®.
 You can use these programs to highlight and read aloud electronic text.

 Books you download may be formatted for the free Microsoft Reader software for the PC, which maintains the look of the original book (page numbers and graphics), and offers book-marking and other helpful features.
-Microsoft Reader offers a free Text-to-Speech Package for speech access.

 Within a standard word processing program, you can use a free speech utility that will read aloud any highlighted text when you press a key combination.